 Having recovered his breath – few would have known from his posture that he had been Concorde’s chief test pilot – he shuffled back down the ramp past McDonald’s.

 He was filled with a sense of wonder that life, for all its hardship, should be so simple, that love could change everything.

 When he walked along the street like this, there was never any confusion about where he was.
 This could only be Birmingham.

 He walked slowly, in keeping with the dignity of his office, past the heavy but animated sculpture of a bull with one hoof lifted – a relic of the early Roman Empire no doubt, where Rome and the Church had their roots.

 Looking back on his own life from this angle, with Nelson in view, William could see that worldly achievements did not matter at all.
 The only actions that mattered were the small kindnesses that he had shown to other people, and there were precious few of those.

 He walked slowly, reverentially even, carrying his bags into the church.
 He sat down towards the front in a pew not far from the choir stalls.
 He was also within sight of the Burne-Jones window.
 This made him feel almost as much at home as viewing the William Morris wallpaper that had once been in their sitting room.

-Pre-order The Escalator from the supplier of your choice.
+Order The Escalator from a supplier of your choice.